jae1911/go-jae.fi/content/index.md

 > Note: the mobile support for this website is still experimental.
 > If you have any improvements to bring to it, please [open a PR](https://github.com/Jaedotmoe/go-jae.fi) on the repository.

-I'm Jae, a developer, sysadmin and a Synth.
+I'm Jae, a developer & sysadmin.
 I am also a developer and administrator at [TeDomum](https://tedomum.net).
 Since March 2021, I am located in Helsinki, Finland (EEST).